 Minister Certificate and Certification Program Overviews

 Aspiring ministers, spiritual leaders and spiritual counselors can enroll in certificate programs through colleges and universities.
 These programs are available in a variety of specializations, though youth ministry and pastoral ministry are among the most common.
-Certification possibilities vary in form and importance by program and denomination.
+Many of these programs only require a high school diploma for admission, but others are offered specifically at the graduate level and admit only those students who hold bachelor's degrees.
+Both youth ministry and pastoral ministry certificate programs focus on topics like Bible studies and church leadership, and youth ministry programs may require completion of a practicum.

 Certificate of Achievement in Youth Ministry